bcgsc/NanoSim/README.md

     -m : User can provide their own alignment file, with maf extension, can be omitted
     -o : The prefix of output file, default = 'training'
 ```
 Some ONT read profiles are ready to use for users.
 With the profiles, users can run simulation tool directly.
-Please go to [BC Cancer Agency ftp site](ftp://ftp.bcgsc.ca/supplementary/NanoSim/) to download E. coli or S. cerevisiae datasets and profiles.
+Please go to [ftp://ftp.bcgsc.ca/supplementary/NanoSim/] to download _E. coli_ or _S. cerevisiae_ datasets and profiles.

 ### 2. Simulation stage
 Simulation stage takes reference genome and read profiles as input and outputs simulated reads in FASTA fomat.